+The high beam indicator lamp lights up blue - The high beam is switched on.
 The immobilizer indicator lamp lights up or flashes red - Status or error message for immobilizer/alarm system.
-The oil pressure warning lamp lights up red - Engine oil pressure is too low.
-The general warning lamp lights up yellow - An operating safety (warning) message was detected.
-This is also shown on the matrix display.
-The left turn signal lamp flashes green simultaneously with the turn signal - The left turn signal is switched on.
-The idle indicator lamp lights up green - The transmission is shifted to idle.
-The right turn signal lamp flashes green simultaneously with the turn signal - The right turn signal is switched on.
-The engine warning lamp lights up/flashes yellow - The engine control unit has detected a fault.
-The ABS lamp lights up/flashes yellow - ABS is not active.
-The ABS lamp also lights up when an error is detected.
-The TC lamp lights up/flashes yellow - Traction control is not enabled or is currently intervening.
-The TC lamp also lights up when an error is detected
+9=> The oil pressure warning lamp lights up red - Engine oil pressure is too low. $\triangle$ The general warning lamp lights up yellow - An operating safety (warning) message was detected.
+This is also shown on the matrix display. ( The left turn signal lamp flashes green simultaneously with the turn signal - The left turn signal is switched on.
+N The idle indicator lamp lights up green - The transmission is shifted to neutral. • The right turn signal lamp flashes green simultaneously with the turn signal - The right turn signal is switched on. Ę The engine warning lamp lights up/flashes yellow - The engine control unit has detected a fault.
+(ABS) The ABS lamp lights up/flashes yellow - ABS is not active.
+The ABS lamp also lights up when a fault is detected. ( TC ) The TC lamp lights up/flashes yellow - The motorcycle traction control is not enabled or is currently intervening.
+The TC lamp also lights up when an error is detected.
+In addition, the TC lamp flashes if the HHC (optional) is active.
+The cruise control system lamp lights up yellow - The cruise control system function is switched on, but the speed control is not active.